druc/Sublime-AttrFold/README.md

 4. Windows users will need to restart Sublime Text to finish the installation.

 ### Installation (Manual)
-Download the zip, re-name resulting folder to: ColdFold, then put the folder into your Sublime Text Packages folder.
+Download the zip, re-name resulting folder to: ClassFold, then put the folder into your Sublime Text Packages folder.